I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming, and hardware reviews.

 For these types of games, I usually prefer a mouse that's lightweight and rather small and easy to move around.
 Anything that's bulky, tends to slow me down.
 Your preference might be different than that, so be sure to let me know by voting in our poll below and leaving a comment.

-The Razer DeathAdder is the obvious choice here when it comes to palm style grips.
-The 2013 version and onward of this mouse comes with what's labeled a 4G sensor vs. the 3.5G sensor on the previous version.
-For those who want to get technical, the DeathAdder uses the Avago S3988 sensor which I consider to be a nearly flawless option.
+The Razer DeathAdder Chroma is the obvious choice here when it comes to palm style grips.
+Modern versions of this mouse come with what's labeled a 4G sensor vs. the 3.5G sensor on the previous version.
+For those who want to get technical, the Razer DeathAdder Chroma uses the Avago S3988 sensor which I consider to be a nearly flawless option.

 This gives it a bit more accuracy, but not a ton of added value vs. older styles.
-Perhaps what I like best about the DeathAdder overall are the rubber side grips which are much better than the smooth plastic ones which often caused me to misclick.
+What I like most about the DeathAdder has everything to do with the shape and weight of it and not the LEDs and fancy cables.

-For design, the Rival 300 screams quality with its rubber side grips, Omron switches, and 3310 optical sensor.
+For design, the SteelSeries Rival 300 screams quality with its rubber side grips, Omron switches, and 3310 optical sensor.
 The LED lighting can be illuminated in two different zones.
-For color it comes in gunmetal, black, and white.
+In regards to color, it comes in gunmetal, black, and white.

 The Logitech G403 is ideal in terms of accuracy and cost.
 It uses the Avago S3366 optical sensor which is another nearly flawless option.